F33RNI/LlM-Api-Open/README.md

 ### 🌐 Send request and get stream response `/api/ask`

-Initiates a request to the specified module and streams responses back
+Initiates a request to the specified module and streams responses back (if `no_stream` is `false` or not specified)

 > Please call `/api/status` to check if the module is initialized and not busy **BEFORE** calling `/api/ask`
 >
-> To stop the stream, please call `/api/stop`
+> To stop the stream / response, please call `/api/stop`

 **Request (POST):**